Best Time to Visit

 Accommodation: Charming B&Bs, central hotels.

-Specialties: Amarone wine, risotto all'Amarone, Pandoro..
+Specialties: Amarone wine, risotto all'Amarone, Pandoro.

 The Dolomites

-Stay Duration: 3-4 days
+3-4 days

 Activities: Hiking, skiing, and enjoying breathtaking mountain views.
 Visit charming alpine towns like Cortina d'Ampezzo.